 - 2. Prepare the rear external fan. - 3.
-Pass the cable of the rear external fan through the open slot.
-Ensure the cabling is organized so that the cables are directed around the 2-port Ethernet expansion card.
+Pass the cable on the rear external fan through the open slot.

-Connect the cables on the rear external fan to the REAR_FAN1 and REAR_FAN2 connectors on the motherboard.
+4. Connect the cables on the rear external fan to the REAR_FAN1 and REAR_FAN2 connectors on the motherboard.

 - 5. Align and place the rear external fan on the chassis. - 6.
 Secure the rear external fan to the chassis with the thumbscrews.